Vic Damone: Later career

 On January 19, 2002, Damone made one of his final public performances at the Raymond F. Kravis Center for the Performing Arts in Palm Beach, Florida.
-Damone suffered a stroke later the same year and subsequently retired.
+Damone suffered a stroke later in the same year and subsequently retired.
 Damone did, however, step out of retirement on January 22, 2011, when he once again performed at the Kravis Performing Arts Center in Palm Beach, to a sold-out crowd.
 He dedicated this performance to his six grandchildren, who had never seen him perform live.
 Damone stated that "I don't need the money ...
 But, you know, my six grandkids have never seen me on stage.
 It will be the first time.
 I will introduce them.
 It's going to be exciting for me.
 Before I die, I want them to have heard me perform at least once".

 In Brett Ratner's movie Money Talks, Chris Tucker's character sees a commercial about Vic Damone and then pretends to be Damone's son.
 At the time, Vic's real-life son, Perry, had some laughs about that "15 minutes of fame," and made mention of it on his midday radio show on Phoenix radio station KEZ.

 On June 12, 2009, Vic Damone released his autobiography titled Singing Was the Easy Part from St. Martin's Press.
 In the book, Damone claimed he had been held dangling out of a window of a New York hotel by a "thug".
 Damone claimed he had been engaged to the thug's daughter, but ended the relationship when she insulted Damone's mother.
 He wrote that his life was spared when, during a Mafia meeting to determine the singer's fate, New York mob boss Frank Costello ruled in Damone's favor.

 In 2010, Damone called Canadian crooner Michael Bublé talented but "cocky" and criticized him for smoking and drinking "straight alcohol" after a show, believing that it would damage his vocal cords.
 Bublé responded by saying that he knew what he was doing, but promising that from now on he would always mix his alcohol with soda or orange juice.

-In 2020, Damone appeared in one of a series of interviews for the documentary Jay Sebring....Cutting to the Truth.
+In 2020, two years after he died, an interview of Damone appeared in one of a series for the documentary Jay Sebring....Cutting to the Truth.

 Personal life

-Damone suffered a stroke in 2002 and another health scare in 2008.
-He recovered from both, and lived until 2018.
 Damone was married five times and divorced four: